zeynepsturan/30-Days-Of-Python-TR/readme.md

 #### String

-A collection of one or more characters under a single or double quote.
-If a string is more than one sentence then we use a triple quote.
 Tek veya çift tırnak içinde bir veya daha fazla karakterin bir araya gelmiş hâlidir.
 Eğer bir string birden fazla satır içeriyorsa, üçlü tırnak kullanılır.

 **Örnek:**